 5 Best places to visit in Amritsar include the Golden Temple, Partition Museum, and the Wagah Border ceremony

 Amritsar is a big, busy city in Punjab, near the border of Pakistan.
-There are many places to visit in Amritsar, owing to its location and history, such as the Harmandir Sahib – Golden Temple – and the newly opened Partition Museum.
+There are many places to visit in Amritsar, owing to its location and history, such as the Harmandir Sahib – Golden Temple – and the Partition Museum.
 Amritsar has often found itself at the front lines of history because of its location in the country’s north-west – including during the birth of the nation.
-I visited for three days in March 2017 as a guest of the Taj Swarna Hotel, on a hosted media trip.
+I visited for three days in March 2017.

 On August 15, 1947, history was made when India was declared an independent, sovereign nation – after more than 200 years of British rule and occupation.
 The Indian flag was hoisted above the Red Fort in Delhi, and independent India’s first Prime Minister, Jawaharlal Nehru, gave his famous “tryst with destiny” speech.